 Flooring is perhaps the most important consideration when remodeling a staircase.
 Depending on your style and where your staircase is located, you have so many options.
 Read on for inspiration.

 There are several ways to use carpet.
 If you go for fully-carpeted stairs, choose one in a similar shade to the rest of the room to make it feel cozy.
 Runners add a textural contrast between the wood and carpet of the stairs.
-A patterned carpet runner really sets off the colors in a room and can be a cool highlight to draw the eye.
+A patterned carpet runner sets off the colors in a room and can be a cool highlight to draw the eye.

 Staircase design ideas

 What you do with wood depends on your interior style.
 As mentioned above, wood is versatile and suitable for any interior: whether urban or rural, traditional or modern.
 Observe how wooden staircases bring warmth into an interior.
-Add your own unique touch by creating focal points in the newel or balusters with impressive carvings.
+Add your unique touch by creating focal points in the newel or balusters with impressive carvings.